 Make a list of all the things you don’t like about them.
 This might seem mean and cruel, but it’s not.
 It is to help you realize that you and your crush may not have been that compatible after all and that everyone is human.

-Some of you are going to say, “But there’s like nothing bad about my crush and all.
+Some of you will say, “But there’s nothing bad about my crush.
 They’re so perfect.”
 You’re lying.
 There is something not so great about everyone.

-So now is your chance to let all those things about your crush out.
-We know that you’ve been putting them on a pedestal, and they’re not so perfect after all.
+So now is your chance to reveal everything about your crush.
+We know you’ve been putting them on a pedestal, and they’re not so perfect.
 So now is your chance to let those feelings out.
 Plus, all of the things that are not so great about them.
 It helps to humanize your crush and help you stop obsessing over them.
 They’re not perfect.
 Everybody has faults.

 26. Be Productive

 Focus on something particular in your life.
 Do it like a laser beam when you want to focus on something.
-So if you’ve wanted to master your triple pirouette dance for so long, or like get specific skills on the piano right, now is your time to do it.
+So if you’ve wanted to master your triple pirouette dance for so long or get specific piano skills right now, it is your time to do it.

 Anytime you want to spend thinking about your crush, it’s time to channel that energy into something productive that you want to do that will benefit you in your life.

 I don’t mean to flirt with your crush.
 I’m saying to flirt with other new people who make you feel pleased cute, sexy, and all that stuff.
 It’s your opportunity to try them out and master the art.
 The experience of flirting for recreation can make you feel so good and super sexy.
 It’s a fun thing to do.
-This also helps you realize that there is plenty of fish in the sea out there.
+This also helps you realize that plenty of fish is in the sea.

 27. Improve Your Mental Energy

 Do something nice for yourself that can help prove your self-esteem because right now, you deserve it.
-Breaking up with a crush is hard, so you deserve a little bit of a treat right now.
+Breaking up with a crush is hard, so you deserve a little treat.
 That help gets you through this tough time.
 Breaking up with a crush is so hard that you deserve a little bit of a treat right now to boost your confidence.

-Maybe you want to get a new dress, or your teeth whitened, or something for you that can make you feel fantastic.
-It takes attention away from your crush but also makes you feel like a way more fresh face to the world, and feel pretty, sexy, and like “Va Va Voom.”
-The more confident you are right now, the easier it’s going to be for you to move on.
+Maybe you want to get a new dress, your teeth whitened, or something that can make you feel fantastic.
+It takes attention away from your crush but also makes you feel like a fresh face to the world and feel pretty, sexy, and like “Va Va Voom.”
+The more confident you are right now, the easier it will be for you to move on.

 28. Take Some Time

 I usually recommend taking a little bit of your time, like some time away from having a crush, to focus on yourself and not immediately displacing those feelings onto someone else.
-Even if you are flirting with other people, it’s not a good idea to get too attached right now.
-This doesn’t solve the problem that we’re trying to
+Even if you are flirting with others, getting too attached right now is not a good idea.
+This doesn’t solve the problem we’re trying to get through together.

 29. Prepare Yourself Mentally

 Suppose you can go into this experience prepared for it to be not so great.
 You like proactively inviting some friends over and planning a bunch of activities.
-They’re going to make you happy and mentally be prepared for a tough couple of weeks.
-This experience will be a lot easier for you than if you didn’t have any of these strategies at all.
+They will make you happy and mentally prepared for a tough couple of weeks.
+This experience will be much easier for you than if you didn’t have any of these strategies.

-Don’t forget, guys, and it’s going to go a lot better.
-Walking away from a bad crush is a lot better than having a bad crush.
+Don’t forget, guys, and it will go a lot better.
+Walking away from a bad crush is much better than having a bad one.
 You’re one step closer to a significant positive relationship.

 30. Understand The Love

-Because there’s a narrative in our society that we’re taught from a very young age that any kind of true love will be challenging to get at look at freaking Romeo and Juliet.
-Yeah, they weren’t allowed to be with each other that’s why they wanted to get together.
+Because there’s a narrative in our society that we’re taught from a very young age, any kind of true love will be challenging.
+Look at Romeo and Juliet.
+They weren’t allowed to be with each other, so they wanted to get together.

 They had to overcome something.
 They had to have a conflict.
-So we’re taught that any love that’s worth it will be very difficult, which isn’t real and so that tricks into thinking, oh, that person seems like they’re unavailable.
+So we’re taught that any love worth it will be very difficult, which isn’t real, and so that tricks us into thinking, oh, that person seems like they’re unavailable.

 31. Focus On Their Negative Aspects

-Another thing that might be happening is this crush might be a comfort to you in some way to think about.
+Another thing that might be happening is that this crush might be a comfort to you somehow.
 In high school, I had a crush on this girl for years.
-I thought about her a lot, and it brought me comfort to think about it.
+I thought about her a lot, and it comforted me to think about it.

 To think about her the same way, you might get comfort thinking about a vacation you have coming up in a few months.
 It was like this thing in front of me that I was like, I can get through this garbage.
 I’m going through it right now.
 If I can think about being with her one day, that’s weird.